anjar12/Api_Movie/README.md

 ### TestBackendOnPostman

-Please import to yout postman application, we put the potman collection on Movie_Api.postman_collection.JSON
+Please import to your postman application, we put the postman collection on Movie_Api.postman_collection.JSON

 ## Overview